bonezone2001/fabric-simulation/README.md

 ### Physics Constraint Example

-This was just a fun little project I decided to do at like 4 AM one night before my bday!
+This was just a fun little project I decided to do at like 4 AM on my birthday!

 This is a 2D simulation of cloth.
 Sorta.
 I just use it for simulating cloth but it can also simulate rope, chains and other things that are linked together via physics constraints.